 There are multiple ways to cook this dal.
 The basic step is cooking lentils until soft.
 This is done either in an Instant Pot, stovetop pressure cooker or directly on stovetop in a saucepan.
 Once the dal is cooked, it is seasoned and tempered using ghee or combination of ghee and oil.

-Beans Setting – In this setting cooking time is 30 minutes and I did natural pressure release (NPR).
-Lentils were very soft and did not require too much of mashing.
+Beans Setting – In this setting cook time is 30 minutes and natural pressure release (NPR).
+Lentils cook very soft and do not require too much of mashing.

-Manual Setting – I did 10 minutes manual and natural pressure release.
+Manual Setting – 10 minutes on manual and natural pressure release.

 Both these setting work and depending on individual preference, use the settings accordingly.
-If one wants really soft dal, 12-14 minutes manual is probably the ideal setting in manual mode, though I have not tried it.
+For really soft dal, 12-14 minutes manual is probably the ideal setting in manual mode.

 Panchmel Dal Recipe